A Common Concern for those Considering a Private Pay PT Practice

 If you haven’t already used it, there is a fantastic Linked In group for Private PT Practice Owners that has a ton of great information and interaction.
-It was started by Nitin Choda PT, who many of you may have already heard of and learned from.
+It was started by Nitin Chhoda PT, who many of you may have already heard of and learned from.
 If you haven’t, I encourage you to visit his site and start interacting with him.

 His statement went something along the lines of: